Wedding Ceremony Elaborations

 Elaborations should inform your assembly.

 Who is the assembly?
 Those are your friends and family, guests and relatives whom you have invited to your wedding ceremony.
 Each of the specific elaborations you’ve included in your ceremony should communicate something about who you are and what you believe.
 The most obvious example of this is the backstory.
 The backstory is a brief, 3-8 minute (2-3 pages, typed, single spaced) introduction of the couple.
 It introduces the bride and groom to the assembly.
-It answers the question, How did they meet? and it may answer the question, Why are they getting married?
-A good backstory covers all of the areas just discussed when adding any elaboration.
-(Here’s an example of a great backstory.)10383487_10152919045406303_2035065249384930522_n
+It answers the question, How did they meet?
+And it may answer the question, Why are they getting married?

 Contact: Ric Latendresse